Privacy Policy

 We take appropriate technical and organizational measures to ensure data security commensurate with the respective risk.
 With our measures, we ensure in particular the confidentiality, availability, traceability, and integrity of the personal data processed, without however being able to guarantee absolute data security.

-Access to our website and our other digital presence is provided via transport encryption (SSL / TLS, in particular with the Hypertext Transfer Protocol Secure, abbreviated HTTPS).
-Most browsers warn you before visiting a website without transport encryption.
+Access to our website and our other digital presence is via transport encryption (SSL/TLS, in particular with the 7.
+Personal data abroad

-We process personal data in principle in Switzerland.
-However, we may also disclose or export personal data to other countries, in particular for processing or to have it processed there.
+We process personal data in principle in Switzerland and in the European Economic Area (EEA).
+However, we may also export or transfer personal data to other countries, in particular for processing or to have it processed there.

-We may transfer personal data to all countries on earth and elsewhere in the universe, provided that the law there complies with decision of the Swiss Federal Council ensures adequate data protection.
+We may transfer personal data to all countries in the world and elsewhere in the universe, provided that the local law complies with decision of the Swiss Federal Council and, if and to the extent that the General Data Protection Regulation (GDPR) applies, also in accordance with decision of the European Commission ensures adequate data protection.

-We grant data subjects all rights under applicable law.
+We grant data subjects all claims in accordance with applicable law.
 Data subjects have the following rights in particular:

 We are obliged to take appropriate measures to identify data subjects who request information or assert other rights.
 Data subjects are obliged to cooperate.